mk-fg/NetworkManager-WiFi-WebUI/README.rst

 Notes
 -----

+* Code is old python2, rusty and bitrotten.

 * Obviously, being a WebUI, this thing is only accessible through some kind of network interface (loopback counts), and at the same time is responsible for setting one up, so keep that in mind wrt potential uses.